Toblerity/Fiona/docs/manual.rst

     3

-To filter features by property values, use Python's builtin :py:func:`filter` and :keyword:`lambda` or your own filter function that takes a single feature record and returns ``True`` or ``False``.
+To filter features by property values, use Python's builtin :py:func:`filter` and :py:keyword:`lambda` or your own filter function that takes a single feature record and returns ``True`` or ``False``.

 .. sourcecode:: pycon